The beautiful and sacred places of Asia

 14. Vishnu Temple of Srirangam – Tamil Nadu, India

 Vishnu Temple of Srirangam, the world’s largest functioning Hindu temple, delights travelers with its massive size as well as its supremely colorful pyramids.
-To me, it’s one of the most intriguing places in Asia that every travel addict must visit.
+To me, it’s one of the most intriguing places in Asia that every must visit.

 15. Tiger Cave Temple – Krabi, Thailand